cs210/2025-Unusual-4/documentation.md

 XeleR is a Unity Editor extension that provides AI-assisted XR prototyping capabilities.
 This document provides a technical overview of the codebase structure, implementation details, and key components to help new developers understand and contribute to the project.

-If you are looking for a more product-focused overview, please refer to the [README](README.md).
+If you want a more product-focused overview, please refer to the [README](README.md).

 ## Technical Architecture

-XeleR follows a modular architecture with clear separation between:
+XeleR follows a modular architecture with a clear separation between:
 - Editor UI components (Unity Editor integration)
 - AI communication services
+- Context Gathering
 - Scene analysis utilities
-- Runtime robot control components

 The system uses a combination of Unity's Editor extension APIs, UIElements for modern UI, and external AI services (OpenAI and Claude) to provide an integrated development experience.